Lee Heung-kam

-Lee Heung-kam (13 January 1932 – 4 January 2021) was a Hong Kong Cantonese opera and TVB actress.
+Lee Heung-kam (13 January 1932 – 4 January 2021) was a Hong Kong Cantonese opera singer and TVB actress.

 Career

 She joined the entertainment industry when she was 14 years old.
 Since 1960, she became known for being an antagonist in many Cantonese operas, films and TV drama series.
 This lasted until the 80's when her roles were re-typecasted as a kind mother or a spiteful mother-in-law.

 Over 70 years in the acting profession, Lee has played the roles of mother, mother-in-law and grandmother of many famous Chinese actors and actresses.
 Each role has different personality and emotion, demonstrating her superb acting skills.

 Lee was also the god-mother of many celebrities, for example Chow Yun-fat, Carol Cheng, Cherie Chung, Andy Lau, Maggie Cheung etc.

 In 1972, Lee joined TVB.
 Lee was known for Enjoy Yourself Tonight.

 In 1974, Lee and Tam Ping-man, an actor and on-screen partner, co-founded a production company.
 One of their most popular duets is Can You Come Back, which was featured in the comedy Rose Rose I Love You in 1993, they performed this song many times on stage together.